 Midland PCYC offers a range of recreational, diversionary and alternative education courses for young people.

-Thanks to State Government Funding, a $2.95m redevelopment project commenced in 2020 and is due to be completed in 2021.
+Thanks to State Government Funding, a $2.95m redevelopment project commenced in 2020 and is due to be completed at the end of 2023.
 This redevelopment will include the construction of a new multipurpose hall, a large drop-in space, music studio, plus a new bus and garage.
 Midland PCYC is well supported by Western Australia Police Force Youth Policing Officers (YPO’s) who provide guidance to young people attending training programs, and engagement opportunities for through youth activities on a day-to-day basis.

 Put your agility and accuracy to the test, give volleyball a try!

 Volleyball is a fun activity to develop your coordination, speed and stamina.

 Stepping Stones- Certificate I in General Education for Adults